-Exemptions from the BC home flipping tax
+Exemptions from BC home flipping tax

-Last updated on July 8, 2024
+Last updated on December 6, 2024

-The BC home flipping tax applies to income from the sale of a property, including presale contracts, in British Columbia if the property was owned for less than 730 days, unless an exemption applies.
+The BC home flipping tax applies to profit from the sale of a property, including presale contracts, in British Columbia if the property was owned for less than 730 days, unless an exemption applies.

 The tax is imposed under the Residential Property (Short-Term Holding) Profit Tax Act, which takes effect starting January 1, 2025.